NBISweden/grave/README.md

 - This method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in a set number of haplotypes, typically this should be set to around 10% of the number of haplotypes (i.e., `40 haplotypes` in the graph, `set depth to 4`)

 > [!IMPORTANT]
-> Although this method is not considered current best practices (`see unfiltered graphs section below`), this assumes modern, pure readsets: <br><br>
+> Although this method is not generally considered current best practices (`see unfiltered graphs section below`), this assumes modern, pure readsets: <br><br>
-> `For running aDNA with grave, filtered graphs should be used!`<br><br>
+> `For running aDNA samples through grave, filtered graphs should be used!`<br><br>
-> The reason is that in unfiltered graph mode, k-mers from the reads are used to subsample the graph for representative haplotypes to run against.
-If a sample is mostly contamination/non-target reads, and actual target reads are short and damaged (i.e., aDNA samples), k-mer subsampling of the graph is likely to underperform.
-Thus, it is preferable to sacrifice some rare variants and use a pre-filtered graph.
-On the other hand, if running only on modern, pure readsets, or using test data that is pure, unfiltered graphs are preferable.
+> The reason is that in unfiltered graph mode, k-mers from the reads are used to subsample the graph for representative haplotypes to align against.
+If a sample is mostly made up of contamination/non-target reads, and the actual target reads are short and damaged (i.e., aDNA samples), k-mer subsampling of the graph is likely to underperform.
+Thus, it is preferable to sacrifice some rare variants and use a depth filtered graph.
+On the other hand, if running only on modern, pure readsets (or using test data that is pure), unfiltered graphs are preferable.

 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
 Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`